The Summer Book (film): Release

 The Summer Book premiered at the BFI London Film Festival on 12 October 2024.
 The North American theatrical debut was at the AFI Fest on 27 October 2024 in Hollywood, California.
+The DVD, distributed by Music Box Films, has audio and subtitles in English only.

 Glenn Close and Charlie McDowell at the North American release of The Summer Book on 27 October 2024.

 Its distribution rights in the Nordic countries are held by SF Studios, which is set to release it in Finland on 31 January 2025.

-The Summer Book is currently one of 15 films shortlisted out of 1,794 feature film submissions for the Tiantan Award as part of official selection of the Beijing International Film Festival.
+The Summer Book was one of 15 films shortlisted out of 1,794 feature film submissions for the Tiantan Award as part of official selection of the Beijing International Film Festival.

 The Summer Book premiered in cinemas in Jansson's native Finland on January 31, 2025, and was the number one film at the Finnish box office during its opening weekend.
 By March, film tickets in the country had surpassed 100,000.
 In July 2025, Music Box Films acquired US distribution rights to the film, and released it on September 19, 2025.

 Reception

-The Summer Book holds an 84% approval rating on review aggregator website Rotten Tomatoes, based on 38 critic reviews.
+The Summer Book holds an 83% approval rating on review aggregator website Rotten Tomatoes, based on 40 critic reviews.
 Critics have called the film "light in story but heavy in mood" and an "evocative drama that finds life in death and death in life", while also describing it as "infinitely gentle" and "an appealing throwback to old-fashioned family dramas of a more innocent era."

 Glenn Close's performance has received particular acclaim.
 IndieWire described Close as "the film's secret weapon" while The Hollywood Reporter praised her "finely etched characterization" and Variety noted that, "attentive to characterful details of accent and posture, Close plays this tender-tough old bird beautifully."